LittleYUYU/LittleYUYU.github.io/_news/announcement_45.md

 related_posts: false
 ---

-I gave in-person talks titled "Building Natural Language Interfaces in the Age of LLMs" at Google and Apple!
+:loudspeaker: I gave in-person talks titled "Building Natural Language Interfaces in the Age of LLMs" at Google and Apple!
 (Good summer time in the Bay Area :relaxed:)